 Climate change is the biggest challenge we have ever faced, and we all need to do our part.
-Under the Paris agreement know that we need to keep global worming below 1.5 degrees.
+Under the Paris Agreement we know that we need to keep global warming below 1.5 degrees.
 We need to play our part in this.

 This is an ambitious goal that will not be achieved easily.
 So, we have established a Net Carbon Zero Programme and appointed a Net Carbon Zero Programme Manager to lead the way.